MarkKoz/brother-chris/README.md

 ```

 * `token` - The bot's token.
-* `idUsers` - A list of user IDs which identify who can use the bot.
+* `user_ids` - A list of user IDs which identify who can use the bot.
 Any other
 user's messages with commands are completely ignored.
 * `extensions` - A list of extensions for the bot to load.
 * `prefixes` - A list of prefixes to use for commands.